 3.1 Assessment of Prevalence of Black Scurf Disease of Potato in West Bengal

 An extensive roving survey was conducted in five major potato-growing districts of West Bengal during rabi seasons 2017–18 and 2018–19 to assess the occurrence of black scurf disease at growing stage, harvesting stage, and market level.
-Symptoms observed included stem canker, aerial tuber formation, leaf rolling, wilting, and black sclerotia masses on harvested tubers.
+The major symptoms observed included stem canker, aerial tuber formation, leaf rolling, wilting, and black sclerotia masses on harvested tubers.
 3.1.1 Survey at growing stage

 The prevalence, incidence, and severity of stem canker varied across districts and locations during both years of survey.
-Overall disease prevalence ranged from 75–100%, while disease incidence and severity ranged from 5.68–9.86% and 1.99–4.57%, respectively.
-During 2017–18, maximum disease prevalence was recorded in Hooghly (100%), followed by Birbhum and East Bardhaman (93.33%), Murshidabad (83.33%), and Nadia (70%).
-Similar trends were observed during 2018–19, with Hooghly showing maximum prevalence (100%), followed by East Bardhaman (96.67%), Murshidabad (90%), Birbhum (83.33%), and Nadia (80%) (Table 3).
+Overall disease prevalence ranged from 75-100%, while disease incidence and severity ranged from 5.68–9.86% and 1.99-4.57%, respectively.
+During 2017-18, the highest disease prevalence was recorded in Hooghly (100%), followed by Birbhum and East Bardhaman (93.33%), Murshidabad (83.33%), and Nadia (70%).
+A similar trends were observed during 2018–19, with Hooghly showing maximum prevalence (100%), followed by East Bardhaman (96.67%), Murshidabad (90%), Birbhum (83.33%), and Nadia (80%) (Table 3).

-Pooled data indicated maximum prevalence in Hooghly (100%) and minimum in Nadia (75%).
-Disease incidence and severity were highest in Hooghly district (9.86% and 4.57%), followed by East Bardhaman, Birbhum, Murshidabad, and lowest in Nadia (5.68% and 1.99%).
+Pooled data across both years indicated the highest prevalence in Hooghly (100%) and the lowest in Nadia (75%).
+Disease incidence and severity were highest in Hooghly district (9.86% and 4.57%), followed by East Bardhaman, Birbhum, Murshidabad, , while the lowest values were recorded in Nadia (5.68% and 1.99%).
 At village level, maximum disease incidence and severity were recorded at Ketugram (11.68% and 5.46%), whereas minimum values were observed at Debogram (3.05% and 0.77%) (Table 3).

-The variation in disease incidence among districts may be attributed to differences in environmental conditions, cultivar susceptibility, cropping practices, and irrigation methods.
-Higher disease incidence in Hooghly district suggests favourable environmental conditions for Rhizoctonia solani development.
+The observed variation in disease incidence among districts may be attributed to differences in environmental conditions, cultivar susceptibility, cropping practices, and irrigation methods.
+The higher disease incidence in Hooghly district suggests favourable environmental conditions for Rhizoctonia solani development.
 Similar variation in disease prevalence across locations has been reported by Singh et al. (2021) and Rauf et al. (2007b).

 3.1.2 Survey at harvesting stage

 Black scurf disease was observed in all surveyed fields during harvesting stage.
-During 2017–18, highest disease incidence and severity were recorded in Hooghly (10.01% and 4.91%), followed by East Bardhaman (8.78% and 4.20%), Birbhum (8.55% and 3.34%), Murshidabad (7.93% and 2.75%), and Nadia (6.63% and 2.59%).
-During 2018–19, similar trends were observed, with Hooghly recording maximum disease incidence and severity (10.46% and 5.18%) and Nadia showing minimum disease levels (6.21% and 2.13%).
-Maximum deformed tubers were observed in Hooghly district followed by East Bardhaman, Birbhum, and Murshidabad, while minimum deformed tubers were recorded in Nadia district.
+During 2017-18, highest disease incidence and severity were recorded in Hooghly (10.01% and 4.91%), followed by East Bardhaman (8.78% and 4.20%), Birbhum (8.55% and 3.34%), Murshidabad (7.93% and 2.75%), and Nadia (6.63% and 2.59%).
+A similar trend was observed during the 2018–19 season, with Hooghly recording maximum disease incidence and severity (10.46% and 5.18%) and Nadia showing minimum disease levels (6.21% and 2.13%).
+The maximum deformed tubers were observed in Hooghly district followed by East Bardhaman, Birbhum, and Murshidabad, while minimum deformed tubers were recorded in Nadia district.
 Pooled data showed maximum disease incidence, severity, and deformed tubers in Hooghly (10.34%, 5.05%, and 3.98%), whereas minimum values were observed in Nadia district (Table 4).

-Higher disease incidence at harvesting stage indicates progressive development of Rhizoctonia infection throughout crop growth.
+The higher disease incidence at harvesting stage indicates progressive development of Rhizoctonia infection throughout crop growth.
 Environmental factors such as soil moisture, temperature, and cropping practices may influence disease development.
 Similar findings have been reported by Abdalla et al. (2017), who observed widespread occurrence of black scurf disease across different locations.

 3.1.3 Survey at market level